Quickstart: Create a server - Portal

-This article walks you through creating an Analysis Services server resource in your Azure subscription.
+This quickstart describes how to create an Analysis Services server resource in your Azure subscription by using the portal.

 - Azure subscription: Visit Azure Free Trial to create an account.

 - Azure Active Directory: Your subscription must be associated with an Azure Active Directory tenant.
 And, you need to be signed in to Azure with an account in that Azure Active Directory.
-Microsoft accounts are not supported.
 To learn more, see Authentication and user permissions.

-- Click + New > Data + analytics > Analysis Services.
+Click + Create a resource > Data + Analytics > Analysis Services.

-In the Analysis Services blade, fill in the required fields, and then press Create.
+In Analysis Services, fill in the required fields, and then press Create.

 - Server name: Type a unique name used to reference the server.

-- Subscription: Select the subscription this server bills to.
+- Subscription: Select the subscription this server will be associated with.

-- Resource group: These containers are designed to help you manage a collection of Azure resources.
+- Resource group: Create a new resource group or select one you already have.
+Resource groups are designed to help you manage a collection of Azure resources.
 To learn more, see resource groups.

 - Location: This Azure datacenter location hosts the server.
 Choose a location nearest your largest user base.

 - Pricing tier: Select a pricing tier.
-Tabular models up to 400 GB are supported.
+If you are testing and intend to install the sample model database, select the free D1 tier.
 To learn more, see Azure Analysis Services pricing.

-Create usually takes under a minute; often just a few seconds.
+Creating the server usually takes under a minute.
 If you selected Add to Portal, navigate to your portal to see your new server.
-Or, navigate to More services > Analysis Services to see if your server is ready.
+Or, navigate to All services > Analysis Services to see if your server is ready.